craig-sloss/census-mapping-workshop/README.md

 The files are:

 * 0_prepare_data.Rmd: This downloads data from the Statistics Canada website, and prepares it for later use.
 The preparation largely consists of reducing the data to a reasonable size by filtering out data not relevant to the case study.
 This notebook is time-consuming to run due to the size the raw data files.

+* 1_create_maps.Rmd: This imports the data that is created by the previous notebook and generates maps of Waterloo Region displaying the census data.
+It is intended to be used by knitting the file to HTML.